jmetzger/training-kubernetes/_README.md

 Minikube is currently limited to a single-node Kubernetes cluster (for details, see this issue).
 Although, it is on their roadmap.

-Microk8s
-Disclaimer: of all the K8s offerings, I know the least about this one

-Microk8s is similar to minikube in that it spins up a single-node Kubernetes cluster with its own set of add-ons.

-Like minikube, microk8s is limited to a single-node Kubernetes cluster, with the added limitation of only running on Linux and only on Linux where snap is installed.

 K3s
 K3s runs on any Linux distribution without any additional external dependencies or tools.
 It is marketed by Rancher as a lightweight Kubernetes offering suitable for edge environments, IoT devices, CI pipelines, and even ARM devices, like Raspberry Pi's.
 K3s achieves its lightweight goal by stripping a bunch of features out of the Kubernetes binaries (e.g. legacy, alpha, and cloud-provider-specific features), replacing docker with containerd, and using sqlite3 as the default DB (instead of etcd).
 As a result, this lightweight Kubernetes only consumes 512 MB of RAM and 200 MB of disk space.
 K3s has some nice features, like Helm Chart support out-of-the-box.